Impact

 Affected Systems

-All Linux kernels that contain the ALSA sequencer module without the commit that implements the fix are affected.
-The patch is referenced via several kernel commit IDs and is intended to ensure the correct union storage is used.
-Users running any kernel version prior to the inclusion of those commits are susceptible.
+All Linux kernels that include the ALSA sequencer module without the commit that implements the fix are affected.
+Users running any kernel version prior to the inclusion of those commits are susceptible, regardless of vendor or distribution.

 Risk and Exploitability

-The vulnerability is local to the ALSA subsystem; an attacker who can send crafted UMP events to the dummy client could trigger the overread.
-EPSS and KEV scores are not provided.
-No CVSS score is included in the data.
-The attack does not require network access, so the risk depends on the ability of local users or processes to interact with ALSA.
-If exploited, it could allow data leakage or a denial of service by crashing a user or service that engages with ALSA.
+The flaw is local to the ALSA subsystem; an attacker who can craft and send UMP events to the dummy client can trigger the overread.
+The CVSS score is 5.5, indicating moderate severity, and the EPSS score is < 1%, showing a low likelihood of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
+If exploited, it could lead denial of service by crashing a user or service that engages with ALSA.

 OpenCVE Enrichment